The Congruence Subgroup Problem for the Free Metabelian group on $n\geq4$ generators: Some elementary elements of

-for $f\in H_{n,m}$, belong to $IA_{n}^{m}$.\end{prop} \begin{proof} As before, to simplify the notations we will demonstrate the proof in the case: $n=4$, $u=1$ and $v=2$, and it will be clear from the computation that the same holds in the general case, provided $n\geq4$.
+\begin{proof} As before, to simplify the notations we will demonstrate the proof in the case: $n=4$, $u=1$ and $v=2$, and it will be clear from the computation that the same holds in the general case, provided $n\geq4$.

-First observe that for every $f,g\in R_{n}$ we have:
+First observe that for every $f,g\in R_{n}$ we have

 so it is enough to consider the cases $f\in mR_{4}$ and $f\in\sigma_{r}\mu_{r,m}R_{4}$ for $1\leq r\leq4$, separately.
 Consider now the following computation.
-For an arbitrary $f\in R_{n}$ we have:
+For an arbitrary $f\in R_{n}$ we have

-Therefore, we conclude that if:
+Therefore, we conclude that if

-then also:
+then also

 Thus, the cases $f\in mR_{4}$ and $f\in\sigma_{r}\mu_{r,m}R_{4}$ for $r\neq4$, are obtained immediately from Proposition \ref{prop:type 1.1}.
 Hence, it remains to deal with the case $f\in\sigma_{r}\mu_{r,m}R_{4}$ for $r=4$.
 However, it is easy to see that by switching the roles of $3$ and $4$, the remained case is also obtained by similar arguments. \end{proof}